chennu0311/ai-customer-support-agent/README.md

 Manually answering these questions takes time and can result in inconsistent responses.

-The goal of this project is to automate these repetitive interactions while ensuring that the AI does not invent business-specific information.
+The goal of this project is to automate these repetitive interactions while reducing the risk of the AI inventing business-specific information.

-**Solution
-**
+## 💡 Solution

 This project uses a **Retrieval-Augmented Generation (RAG)** approach.

 Instead of allowing the AI to answer purely from its general knowledge, the customer question is matched against a business FAQ knowledge base.

-The relevant information is retrieved and provided to the AI Agent, which generates the response.
+Relevant information is retrieved and provided to the AI Agent, which uses it to generate the response.

-**Workflow**
+### Workflow

 ```text
 Customer Email